agautheron/agautheron.github.io/_publications/2018-04-19-Optimal Transport.md

 title: "Optimal Tansport"
 collection: publications
 permalink: /publication/2018-04-19-Optimal Transport
-excerpt: My master thesis about Optimal Transport problem.
+excerpt: My master thesis (fr) about the Optimal Transport problem.
 In this work we present the theoritical results of optimal transport theory.
 Then we focus on implementation of algorithm dedicated to compute the optimal path between 1D or 2D probabiblity density.
 Last example shows application to image morphing.
 date: 2018-04-19
 venue: 'INSA Rouen Normandie'
 paperurl: 'https://github.com/tschmoderer/2018-optimal-transport-prj'